pikalab-unibo-students/xaip-lib/README.md

             )
         )
 ```
-Wherease a user want to know why the robot did not go to `l6` to arrive at `l5`.
+Whereas a user wants to know why the robot did not go to `l6` to arrive at `l5`.
 To force the system to check if there is a feasible solution for the robot to go to `l6` instead of `l4`, the user should define an appropriate question, `QuestionReplaceOperator`, instantiating it with the proper parameters as follows:
 ```
 val question = QuestionReplaceOperator (